mcdermz/CRUD-node-heroku-boilerplate/express-gen-knex-psql-heroku-boilerplate.md

 `$ heroku logs` *for finding errors*

 `$ heroku config`
-  * use `heroku config:set VAR_NAME=value` to add environment variables to deployed site
+  * Use `heroku config:set VAR_NAME=value` to add environment variables to deployed site

 `$ heroku addons:create heroku-postgresql`
-  * creates a postgres server on heroku
+  * Creates a postgres server on heroku

 `$ heroku run bash`
-  * opens up a console on heroku server for your app
+  * Opens up a console on heroku server for your app
-  * run migrations and seed your db as you would locally
+  * Run migrations and seed your db as you would locally